Workforce

 Labor Force Overview

-Source: State of California Employment Development Department, LMID, Current Month Labor Force and Unemployment, February 2020 (www.labormarketinfo.edd.ca.gov) (April 2020).
+Source: California Employment Development Department, LMID, Current Month Labor Force and Unemployment, December 2021 (March 2022).

 Commute Times